Should I fix my energy or stay on the Price Cap?

 Cheap electricity-only fix | ||

-Correct as of 12 March 2025.
+Correct as of 19 June 2025.
 (1) All tariffs assume typical use (2,700 kilowatt hours of electricity, 11,500 kilowatt hours of gas), paid by monthly Direct Debit – your exact price depends on region and usage.
-MSE cashback is £20 dual-fuel or £10 single-fuel.
+Includes MSE cashback (£20 dual-fuel or £10 single-fuel) where available.

 Fixing isn't your only choice to save